1905 International Tourist Trophy: Cars

 The cars were subject to a number of criteria: the chassis had to weigh between 1,300 and 1,600 lb, they were required to have a wheelbase of at least 7.5 ft, and to carry a load of 950 lb, including the driver, an optional passenger, and ballast.
 Additionally, the car had to be able to carry four people, including the driver, and the model of car had to be available for sale for at least a month after the race.
 Initially, it was decided that each car was only allowed to use 1 impgal of fuel per 25 miles of the race, but due to the conditions, this was altered to one imperial gallon per 22.5 miles.
 Most of the cars opted to use Continental tyres; just the Maudslays and Napiers used Palmer, the Whites and Swifts used Dunlop, while the Wolseley and Darracq vehicles used Michelin.

 The rules were introduced in an attempt to make the cars more representative of the touring cars that members of the public could drive.
 In many ways they were successful; Charles Rolls' 20 horsepower Rolls-Royce was one of the more powerful of the cars to enter the Tourist Trophy, but in contrast, during the 1905 Gordon Bennett Cup he drove a 2,200 lb Wolseley which generated 112 horsepower.
 However, a number of manufacturers were put off from entering the contest due to the upper weight limit imposed.
 It was opined in The Graphic that this excluded the "kind of cars that were really wanted", as they suggested that the chassis of "an ordinary four-cylinder touring car, such as is sold to the public" weighed 1,792 lb.
-Although it had been originally suggested that the number of foreign entries should be limited, with no more than two foreign cars for every five British entries, no such restrictions were imposted, but it was decided to give special prizes for cars entirely British-built.
+Although it had been originally suggested that the number of foreign entries should be limited, with no more than two foreign cars for every five British entries, no such restrictions were imposed, but it was decided to give special prizes for cars entirely British-built.
 While the majority of cars were British, there were also entries from France, including a Vinot-Deguingand and a Peugeot and the United States, including a pair of White steam cars and a Cadillac.